 A hike to the top of this 300,000-year-old crater will leave you breathless, and that’s not just because of the 560 feet elevation gain within .8 miles.
-The views at the crater’s peak are arguable the best in Hawaii, so much so in fact, that they were once used as a lookout by the U.S. military to protect the island from attacks.
-Although they now sit abandoned, bunkers from those military days still remain at the top of Diamond Head State Monument, offering a perfect platform for whale watching during humpback season during winter months.
+The views at the crater’s peak are arguably the best in Hawaii, so much so in fact that they were once used as a lookout by the U.S. military to protect the island from attacks.
+Although they now sit abandoned, bunkers from those military days still remain at the top of Diamond Head State Monument, offering a perfect platform for whale watching for humpbacks during winter months.

 Related: Fodor’s Honolulu Guide